33 High-Protein Dinners

 - Pour egg mixture over veggies, let set for 30 seconds, then gently stir and scramble until just cooked.

-- Sprinkle with cheese if using, cook 1 more minute.
+- Sprinkle with cheese if using, and cook 1 more minute.
 Serve hot, enjoy your scramble’s protein punch!

 13. Chickpea Power Salad